-IHE members have access to Professional Registration Guidance Documents which can be found in the members only section of the website.
+You can find the Professional Registration Guidance Documents below.
+The Application Form can be found in the members-only section of the IHE website.
 If you have trouble logging in please email firstname.lastname@example.org

 What we offer

-The IHE offer Professional Registration to our members in the three main national and internationally recognised status of engineering professional registration:
+The IHE offer Professional Registration to our members in the five main national and internationally recognised status of engineering professional registration: